【Lesson 2: Ceramic capacitor functions and characteristics】

 1-1.
 Capacitor types

 There are various types of capacitors.
 As shown in Fig. 1, capacitors are classified according to the materials used, such as ceramic capacitors, tantalum electrolytic capacitors, and aluminum electrolytic capacitors.
-Monolithic ceramic capacitors in particular are compact and also have a wide capacitance range, so they are used in various circuits such as noise removal, supply voltage smoothing, and filters.
+Multilayer ceramic capacitors in particular are compact and also have a wide capacitance range, so they are used in various circuits such as noise removal, supply voltage smoothing, and filters.
 Recently, they have become essential components for realizing advanced functions for mobile phones and TV sets.

 1-2.
-Features of monolithic ceramic capacitors
+Features of multilayer ceramic capacitors

 <Characteristic 1 Temperature characteristics>